sunfishcode/wasm-reference-manual/WebAssembly.md

 | ------------------ | ------ | -------------------- | -------- |
 | `i64.extend_i32_u` | 0xad   | `(i32) : (i64)`      | [U]      |

-The `extend_u` instruction returns the value of its operand zero-extended to its result type.
+The `extend_i32_u` instruction returns the value of its operand zero-extended to its result type.

 #### Truncate Floating-Point to Integer, Signed